Buy a Home

 If you have a higher credit score, a conventional mortgage is a great choice for financing your home.
 Conventional mortgages include a range of options for the down payment, closing costs and monthly payments.
 (If you have a lower credit score, the requirements for a conventional mortgage may be higher.)

-There are other common loan programs, such as those offered by the FHA (Federal Housing Administration) or VA (Veterans Administration).
-FHA and VA loans are distinct from conventional mortgages in that they’re insured by the government, and they allow for more flexible rules to qualify.
+There are other common loan programs, such as those offered by the FHA (Federal Housing Administration) or USDA (U.S. Department of Agriculture).
+FHA and USDA loans are distinct from conventional mortgages in that they’re insured by the government, and they allow for more flexible rules to qualify.
 (However, loan terms and conditions may be more difficult to customize or individualize.)

-If you’d like to discover your potential to qualify for a conventional loan, connect with us at Compass Mortgage!
+If you’d like to discover if you qualify for a conventional loan, connect with us at Compass Mortgage!
 To help you understand the process and get started, we’ve outlined the steps and the documentation needed below.

 • Homebuyers often start by . . .